tushark88/travel-reopening/public/data/DK_international.md

 #### Outbound Travel: Who can travel out of Denmark?

-**Travel restrictions apply.** The Ministry of Foreign Affairs of Denmark have [categorised countries at "yellow" or "orange" risk level](https://um.dk/en/news/newsdisplaypage/?newsID=C730AB75-D4D9-4310-9AF8-787AF4272F64).
+**Travel restrictions apply.** The Ministry of Foreign Affairs of Denmark have [categorized countries at "yellow" or "orange" risk level](https://um.dk/en/news/newsdisplaypage/?newsID=C730AB75-D4D9-4310-9AF8-787AF4272F64).

 Open countries are categorized as "yellow".
 When choosing to travel to a country categorized as "yellow", the government recommends extra caution and observance.
 These countries include: